 Our first step at this project was to remove stucco in certain areas to expose the framing, forensic demolition allow us to 'see what we are working with' and design for those field conditions.
 We encountered floor joists that changed direction several times, but our engineers designed a framing solution that takes this into consideration.
 Since we'll be concentrating new loads on the foundation we will need to reinforce the slab with new footings where we plan to install new posts.
 These are are all conditions that drive up the cost of the remodel (remember: 'more work = higher price') but you won't need to worry about things like this if you own a single story home.
 We are currently building this kitchen, but you can expect to see more pictures of this kitchen on our social media channels.

 Want to learn more?

-If you want to learn more about kitchen & bathroom remodeling I have over 200 articles for you to lean the ins-and-out of home remodeling in the South Bay.
+If you want to learn more about kitchen & bathroom remodeling I have over 200 articles for you to learn the ins-and-outs of home remodeling in the South Bay.
 Here are some articles that I think you will find useful.

 - Popular Kitchen Designs & Layouts

 - Cabinets 101 - Blind Corner Cabinet Solutions